Evidence and documentation for the Holocaust: Order and responsibility

 In mid-1942, Reinhard Heydrich, through Heinrich Mueller, Chief of the Gestapo, ordered Paul Blobel in Sonderaktion 1005 to remove all traces of the mass executions in the East carried out by the Einsatzgruppen.
 After Blobel and his staff developed a special incineration process, destruction of evidence at Belzec and Sobibor followed in late 1942.
 In February 1943, Himmler personally visited Treblinka and ordered the commandants to destroy records, crematoria, and other signs of mass extermination.

 In the Posen speeches of October 1943, Himmler explicitly referred to the extermination of the Jews of Europe and further stated that the genocide must be permanently kept secret.
 On 4 October, he said:

-Historian Peter Longerich states that Hitler "avoided giving a clear written order to exterminate Jewish civilians.
+Historian Peter Longerich states that Hitler "avoided giving a clear written order to exterminate Jewish civilians".
 Wide protest was evoked when Hitler's authorisation of the T4 program became public knowledge in Germany, and he was forced to put a halt to it as a result (nonetheless it continued discreetly).
 This made Hitler realise that such undertakings must be done secretly in order to avoid criticism.
-Critics also point out that if Hitler did sign such an order in the first place, it would have been one of the first documents to be destroyed."
+Critics also point out that if Hitler did sign such an order in the first place, it would have been one of the first documents to be destroyed.

+Evidence of a verbal order from Hitler includes a handwritten note by Himmler on a meeting with Hitler at the Wolfsschanze on 18 December 1941, which read: "Jewish Question; to be exterminated as partisans".
+Historians have argued that this indicates Hitler gave a verbal order to Himmler at this meeting for the Einsatzgruppen to target Jews under the guise of anti-partisan warfare.

 According to Felix Kersten's memoirs, Himmler told him that the extermination of the Jews was expressly ordered by Hitler and had been delegated to Himmler.